jbussmann/PnP-mods/LumenPnP/Machine Config/README.md

 ## Implementation

 There will be a video about how to progress through the few steps from the state that the config file provides to picking and placing the first parts.
+For those who don't want to wait or prefer text based instructions, here is a preliminary list of the steps that remain to be completed.

+While targeting milestone vision:
+- Manually test the vacuum system and setup the thresholds
+- Accept the enable and home machine solution
+- Accept the set primary fiducial solution, use a feature diameter of 92px
+- Accept the enable visual homing solution
+- Accept the use adaptive settling solution for the top camera
+- Accept the nozzle N1 offset for primary fiducial solution
+- Accept the nozzle N2 offset for primary fiducial solution
+- Accept the bottom camera initial calibration, use feature diameter of 12px and disable auto focus
+- Accept the use adaptive settling solution for the bottom camera
+- Accept the milestone vision

+While targeting milestone calibration:
+- Dismiss or accept the backlash compensation for x and y axes
+- Manually set the primary fiducial location to where the hole punch is
+- Accept the N1 precise nozzle offset solution
+- Manually readjust primary fiducial location if necessary
+- Accept the N2 precise nozzle offset solution
+- Manually reset the primary fiducial location to homing fiducial
+- Manually enable nozzle tip calibration on all six nozzle tips
+- Accept nozzle tip background calibration for all loaded nozzle tips
+- Acceept the milestone calibration